devicexx/docker-images/library/ghost-zh/latest/default/README.md

 ```

 ### Force SSL for admin
+Notice: Check your proxy settings, such as RequestHeader set X-Forwarded-Proto "https".

+Before you setting this, look https://github.com/TryGhost/Ghost/issues/2796

-Notice: If this not set, this setting will not appeared in config.js.
+If this not set, this setting will not appeared in config.js.

 ```
 - GHOST_FORCE_ADMIN_SSL=true
 ```